finalcut/wp-feedlist/picasaWeb/readme.txt

 For this feature to work you CAN NOT send in an albumid OR a url.
 Just your username and showRandomAlbum=true.
 You can still specify if you want random images in that album ("random"=>true), how many images to show from that album ("num"=>3) and what size images you want to display ("size"=>144)

+UPDATE - NEW FEATURE - MAKE THUMBNAIL LINK TO ALBUM INSTEAD OF IMAGE 16 FEB 2007 - A friendly user, Travis, submitted an update that incorporates a new argument "linkToAlbum" - if you pass in true then it will link the thumbnails to their source album - if the thumbnails are those that represent each album then it will link to your picasaweb home directory.
+I also refactored some of the code to make it cleaner.

 how to make your thumbnails look differently: